Sonnet 223

 Sonnet 220

-I long for all the things you do and say,
+I yearn for little things you do and say,

-And all things dear love’s loving does attend;
+And all the chords love’s loving does attend;

 Soft eyes that with a glance, can melt my soul,